Robust Implementation of Foreground Extraction and Vessel Segmentation for X-ray Coronary Angiography Image Sequence: Introduction

 The RPCA in matrix form above has one disadvantage: it can only process two-dimensional data.
-However, the actual data is usually high-dimensional in nature, so to use RPCA, the high-dimensional data must be matricized first, but matricization will destroy its inherent spatial structure, resulting in information loss and performance degradation.
+However, the actual data is usually high-dimensional in nature, so to use RPCA, the original data must be matricized first, but matricization will destroy its inherent spatial structure, resulting in information loss and performance degradation.
 In addition, the results obtained after video matricization become huge, which occupies a large memory space and increases the computational complexity.
-To solve this problem, convex optimization method tensor robust principal component analysis(TRPCA) was introduced for low-rank tensor decomposition(LRTD).
-Since tensor rank\cite{kolda2009tensor,kilmer2013third,zhang2014novel,lu2019tensor} can be defined as CP-rank based on CANDECOMP/PARAFAC(CP) decomposition, Tucker-rank based on higher-order principal component analysis(HOPCA), Tubal-rank, Multi-rank and Average-rank based on higher-order singular value decomposition(HOSVD), etc., various TRPCA methods have been extended.
-In order to reduce the loss of high-dimensional information, Goldfarb\cite{goldfarb2014robust} proposed high-order RPCA(HoRPCA) model.
-Xie\cite{xie2017kronecker} proposed Kronecke-Basis-Representation based RPCA(KBR-RPCA) model, which uses tensor sparse detection to replace the background of nuclear norm modeling, and assigns appropriate weights to the rank of each dimension.
+To solve this problem, convex optimization method tensor robust principal component analysis (TRPCA) was introduced for low-rank tensor decomposition (LRTD).
+Since tensor rank\cite{kolda2009tensor,lu2019tensor} can be defined as CP-rank based on CANDECOMP/PARAFAC (CP) decomposition, Tucker-rank based on higher-order principal component analysis (HOPCA), Tubal-rank, Multi-rank and Average-rank based on higher-order singular value decomposition (HOSVD), etc., various TRPCA methods have been extended.
+In order to reduce the loss of high-dimensional information, Goldfarb\cite{goldfarb2014robust} proposed high-order RPCA (HoRPCA) model.
+Xie\cite{xie2017kronecker} proposed Kronecke-Basis-Representation based RPCA (KBR-RPCA) model, which uses tensor sparse detection to replace the background of nuclear norm modeling, and assigns appropriate weights to the rank of each dimension.
 Liu\cite{liu2018improved} proposed a new tensor nuclear norm for background constraint based on low-rank components of core tensors, which improved the accuracy of foreground background separation.
-Driggs\cite{driggs2019tensor} used atomic norm regularization to provide better recovery for tensor-structured data sets, and built a nonconvex model to recover tensors with CP-rank much larger than all side lengths.
-Lu\cite{lu2016tensor,lu2019tensor} proposed an improved tensor nuclear norm TRPCA(TNN-TRPCA) model for background modeling to strengthen the low-rank property of background.
-Gao\cite{gao2020enhanced} applied the weighted Schatten $p$-norm minimization(WSNM)\cite{xie2016weighted} model for LRTD and proposed an enhanced TRPCA(ETRPCA) algorithm, which further improved the stability of background modeling in complex fields.
-Most of the above methods adopt $\ell_1$ norm constraint for foreground, but $\ell_1$ norm treats each pixel independently without considering the spatial continuity and temporal persistence of foreground target, which makes the algorithm insensitive to the discontinuous moving foreground and dynamic background.
-RPCA and TRPCA algorithms with $\ell_1$ norm regularization constraint are difficult to avoid blurred edges and internal cavities in moving object detection, shown in \hyperref[fig1]{Fig.1.}(d1)(d2).
+Lu\cite{lu2019tensor,lu2016tensor} proposed an improved tensor nuclear norm TRPCA (TNN-TRPCA) model for background modeling to strengthen the low-rank property of background.
+Gao\cite{gao2020enhanced} applied the weighted Schatten $p$-norm minimization (WSNM)\cite{xie2016weighted} model for LRTD and proposed an enhanced TRPCA (ETRPCA) algorithm, which further improved the stability of background modeling in complex fields.
+Most of the above methods adopt $\ell_1$ norm constraint for foreground, but $\ell_1$ norm treats each pixel independently without considering the spatial continuity and temporal persistence of foreground target, which makes the algorithm insensitive to the discontinuous moving foreground and dynamic disturbance.
+RPCA and TRPCA algorithms with $\ell_1$ norm regularization constraint are difficult to avoid blurred edges and internal voids in moving object detection, as shown in \hyperref[fig1]{Fig.1.(d)} .